eryl/multimodal-dataset/README.md

  - `numpy`
  - `imageio`.

-For converting movies to datasets, you will need `python-ffmpeg` and `srt`.
+For converting movies to datasets, you will need `ffmpeg-python`.
+There are many python ffmpeg interfaces, make sure you use [ffmpeg-python](https://github.com/kkroening/ffmpeg-python).
 You will also need a ffmpeg binary installed on your system.

 To run the demo (see below) you will also need the `requests` package,